svfc-online-voting-system/OnlineVotingSystemDocumentation/OnlineVotingDocu.md

 ---

-**Administrators Table**

--   **admin_id**: This is a unique identifier for each administrator.
-It is automatically generated and serves as the primary key of the table.
--   **user_id**: This column links each administrator to a user account in the "Users" table, ensuring that every administrator has a valid user profile.
-The relationship is enforced through a foreign key constraint, meaning the administrator's details are tied to existing users.

----

-**Ballots Table**

--   **ballot_id**: A unique identifier for each ballot cast in the system.
-It automatically increments to ensure every ballot has a distinct ID.
--   **user_id**: Represents the individual voter who submitted the ballot, linking back to the "Users" table to keep track of who has voted.
--   **vote_type_id**: This column identifies the type of vote, such as a poll or an election.
-It connects to the "Vote Types" table to ensure clarity on what kind of voting process the ballot was part of.
--   **submitted_at**: A timestamp that records exactly when the ballot was submitted, ensuring traceability for auditing and transparency.

----

 **Audit Logs Table**

 -   **log_id**: A unique identifier for each audit log entry, automatically generated to keep the logs distinct.
--   **vote_id**: Connects each audit log to a specific vote through a foreign key, allowing for detailed tracking of actions performed on a particular vote.
+-   **uuid**: A universally unique identifier (UUID) that serves as a secure reference for each log, preventing conflicts or duplication.
+-   **user_id**: Links the audit log to the user who performed the action, with a foreign key reference to the "Users" table.
+-   **event_id**: Links the audit log to the specific event that was logged, with a foreign key reference to the "Voting Events" table.
 -   **action**: Describes the specific action that was taken on a vote, such as "vote cast" or "vote invalidated."
+-   **details**: Provides additional information about the action, such as the user's IP address or the reason for invalidating a vote.
 -   **timestamp**: Records the precise time when the action in the log occurred, providing accountability for any changes or events that took place.

 ---

-**Poll Options Table**

--   **option_id**: A unique identifier for each poll option.
-This ensures each option in a poll can be uniquely referenced.
--   **poll_id**: Links each poll option to a specific poll in the system.
-This foreign key relationship guarantees that the option belongs to a legitimate poll.
--   **option_text**: The text that describes the option available for selection in the poll, such as a candidate's name or a choice in a survey.

----

-**Profile Table**

--   **user_id**: The primary key of the table, which is also linked to the "Users" table.
-It ensures that each profile is associated with a valid user account.
--   **username**: A unique name chosen by the user that will be used for login or public identification purposes.
--   **email**: The user's email address, which is required for communication and system notifications.
--   **first_name** and **last_name**: These fields store the user's real first and last names for more formal identification.
--   **date_of_birth**: A required field that records the user's birthdate, often used for verification or demographic analysis.
--   **account_creation_date**: This field captures when the user's account was first created in the system, ensuring a timeline for their activity.

----

 **Users Table**

 -   **user_id**: A unique identifier for each user in the system.
 It is the primary key and is automatically incremented to ensure uniqueness.
+-   **uuid**: A universally unique identifier (UUID) that serves as a secure reference for each user, preventing conflicts or duplication.
+-   **username**: The user's chosen name for login and identification purposes, ensuring uniqueness and security.
+-   **email**: The user's email address, which is used for communication, notifications, and account verification.
+-   **first_name** and **last_name**: The user's real first and last names, which are stored for identification and personalization.
+-   **date_of_birth**: The user's birthdate, which is required for age verification and demographic analysis.
+-   **account_creation_date**: The timestamp when the user's account was created, providing a record of account activity.
+-   **verified_account**: A flag that indicates whether the user has verified their account (1 for yes, 0 for no).
+-   **verification_token** and **verification_expiry**: These fields store the token sent to users for account verification and the deadline for using it.
 -   **salt**: A random string added to the user's password before it is hashed to enhance security.
 -   **hashed_password**: The user’s encrypted password, stored in a secure, hashed format.
 -   **otp_secret** and **otp_expiry**: These columns store information for one-time passwords (OTPs), which are used for two-factor authentication.
 The secret generates the OTP, and the expiry dictates how long the OTP is valid.
 -   **reset_token** and **reset_expiry**: These columns handle password reset functionality by storing tokens and their expiration times.
 -   **verified_account**: A flag that indicates whether a user has verified their account (1 for yes, 0 for no).
 -   **verification_token** and **verification_expiry**: These fields store the token sent to users for account verification and the deadline for using it.

+---

+**Voting Events Table**

+-   **event_id**: A unique identifier for each voting event, automatically generated to ensure uniqueness.
+-   **uuid**: A universally unique identifier (UUID) that serves as a secure reference for each voting event, preventing conflicts or duplication.
+-   **event_type**: Indicates the type of voting event (e.g., poll or electoral), allowing for differentiation between different types of voting processes.
+-   **title**: The title of the voting event, providing a brief description of the event for users.
+-   **description**: A detailed description of the voting event, outlining the purpose, candidates, and other relevant information.
+-   **start_date** and **end_date**: The start and end dates of the voting event, defining the period during which users can cast their votes.
+-   **status**: Indicates the current status of the voting event (e.g., upcoming, active, completed, or canceled), providing real-time information on the event's progress.
+-   **created_by**: Links the voting event to the user who created it, ensuring accountability and tracking of event creators.
+-   **created_at** and **last_modified_at**: Timestamps that record when the event was created and last modified, providing a history of changes made to the event.
+-   **approved**: A flag that indicates whether the voting event has been officially approved for execution (1 for yes, 0 for no).

 ---